Church Stretton Lease Extension - Free Consultation

 Accord Mortgages 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower.

 Lease extensions in Church Stretton can be a difficult process.
-We recommend you procure professional help from a lawyer and valuer with experience in lease extensions.
+We recommend you obtain professional help from a lawyer and surveyor well versed in the legislation and lease extension process.

 Church Stretton Lease Extension Example Cases: